Ajaymorla1508/CST8916/README.md

-# Rideau Canal Skateway Real-Time Monitoring System
+# Rideau Canal Skateway Monitoring System

-## 📘 Project Overview
+## 📘 Scenario Description

-The **Rideau Canal Skateway**, located in Ottawa, is the world's longest naturally frozen skating rink.
-To ensure public safety, continuous monitoring of key factors like ice thickness, temperature, and snow accumulation is essential.
-This project simulates IoT sensors positioned at various points along the canal to monitor real-time environmental data.
+The Rideau Canal Skateway, a UNESCO World Heritage Site and the world's longest naturally frozen skating rink, requires continuous monitoring to ensure the safety of skaters.
+Key environmental parameters such as ice thickness, surface temperature, snow accumulation, and external weather conditions must be assessed in real time to determine skating conditions.

-Using an end-to-end Azure data pipeline, the system collects data from simulated sensors, processes it in real-time, and stores it for long-term analysis.
-The processed data enables the **National Capital Commission (NCC)** to quickly assess and respond to potential safety concerns.
+This project simulates IoT sensors at three key locations along the canal—Dow's Lake, Fifth Avenue, and the National Arts Centre (NAC).
+The solution uses an end-to-end Azure-based pipeline to collect, process, and store data for further analysis by the National Capital Commission (NCC).

 ---